Best

 Home Prices

-The average home price in Ottawa increased by 3.1% on a monthly basis to a price of $651,340 in February 2024.
-This price is an increase of 3.1% compared to the average price in February 2023.
-The average home price in Ottawa has increased by approximately 50% over the past five years.
+The average home price in Ottawa increased by 3.4% on a monthly basis to a price of $705,117 in April 2024.
+This price also reflects an annual growth of 4%.
+Notably, this month, the average home price in Ottawa crossed the $700k mark for the first time since May 2022.
+The average home price in Ottawa has decreased by about 6.6% over the past three years and increased by approximately 52% over the past five years.
+These numbers reveal that the home prices in Ottawa’s housing market increased by over 50% in the two-year span from April 2020 to April 2022.

-Meanwhile, the composite benchmark price of $628,500 in February 2024 is a 2.8% increase compared to last year.
-The benchmark price had been on a month-over-month downtrend since June 2023, but the trend ended this month as the benchmark price grew by 1.1% compared to January.
+Meanwhile, the composite benchmark price of $643,700 in April 2024 is a 1.6% increase compared to last year.
+The benchmark price grew on a monthly basis for the third month in a row, increasing by 1.1% compared to March.

 wahi map